farm-fe/farm/CONTRIBUTING.md

 - Setup Your Development Environment.

-- Checkout a topic branch from a base branch, e.g. `main` (If you submit the node side code, please pull the branch from the `refactor/node` branch and submit).
+- Checkout a topic branch from a base branch, e.g. `main` .

 - Run `cargo test` and make sure that it passes.